KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 2.md

 *Kriti: Done with unit test cases and use case diagrams.

 *Ruchika: Decided design pattern for the score.
+*Harsh: Planning design pattern for the score and more patterns that might be used.

 2. What am I planning to work on next?

 *Ruchika: Update README.md files
+*Harsh: Design pattern implementation
 *Kriti: Decide design pattern for the functionality and start working on class diagram.